 - When you hire an employee who will have access to confidential information

-The best way to present what NDA exactly is and what it includes for software/app development is to share our free template with you.
+The best way to present what NDA is and what it includes for software/app development is to share our free software development NDA agreement template with you.

-Because NDA contracts are designed to protect your most important business assets, you must carefully invest time in compiling the NDA and covering the essential points.
+NDA contracts are designed to protect your most important business assets.
+This is why you must carefully invest time in compiling the NDA and covering the essential points.

 In the end, it is up to you to decide if you have information that is worth drafting an NDA with legal assistance.

 If you plan to compile an NDA and want it signed by the other party, ensure that it is written by a lawyer and does not last longer than five years.
 Also, never sign an NDA that is not in your favor and be sure to read our disclaimer.